 Some people just never seem to have any authentic joy in their lives.
 Oh, they might experience happiness, but joy and happiness aren’t the same.
 Happiness (or unhappiness) depends on happenings.
-Joy comes from God within us.
+Joy comes from God Who eternally lives within us.
 Some people just seem to fret all the time about the negative, “dark” aspects of life, and never seem to find God’s true joy for their lives.
 Are YOU one of those people who never seem to experience true joy?

 Put another way: deep at your core are you a Happy Person?
 Unhappy?
 Joy-full?
 How do your family and friends perceive your core character and nature?
 You and God are the only ones who really know the answers to such questions.
 But you are also the only one who can make the decision to be basically a happy, unhappy, or joy-full person.
 You weren’t born those ways.
 You get to choose!
 It doesn’t just occur by magic sometime during your life—that you turn out to be happy, unhappy, or joy-full!
 No, at some point in time, you choose whether or not to be basically a happy person, an unhappy person, or a person full of joy!

 Another way of putting it: Throughout your day-to-day life, do you generally enjoy life?
 Enjoy is just a little word; “en” in front of a word means to “put in.”
 For example encourage means to put courage into a person’s life.
 So, en-joy means to put joy into your life.
-Holy Spirit wants to put his own joy into your life.
+Holy Spirit living in you wants to put his own joy into your life.
 I hope this teaching will help you receive Holy Spirit’s deep, abiding joy into your life if you need it.

 Here’s my very first major statement for this teaching: happiness and joy are not the same!
 Not even close.
 Poles apart.
 They have nothing to do with one another.
 Never confuse the two.
 They’re not the same in the Bible.
 They’re not the same in real life.